 In a number of LSAT Logical Reasoning questions, the first thing you see is an identifier of the type of speaker making the argument that follows.
 For example, you might see “Archaeologist,” or “Researcher,” or “Expert,” to name three examples from a recent LSAT.
 Most students fly right by these speaker identifiers without further thought, but should they?
 Probably not, so let’s talk about why that is the case.

 To address one big question, knowing the type of LSAT speaker making an argument doesn’t tell you anything about the specific level of logical difficulty in a question.
 For example, an argument made by a Mayor isn’t necessarily easier or harder than an argument made by a Journalist.
-And the questions and answers that accompany them aren’t of any predictable difference in difficulty, either; you can’t just take a quick glance, see a title like “Dentist,” and make a determination that you are about to see an easy or difficult question.
-That is not surprising at all—the makers of the LSAT are smart enough to avoid a pattern where every question preceded by something like “Researcher” is automatically difficult.
-However, just because difficulty isn’t correlated with the type of speaker doesn’t mean there aren’t other things of value we can learn as we encounter these identifiers.
+And the questions and answers that accompany them aren’t of any predictable difference in difficulty either.
+You can’t just take a quick glance, see a title like “Dentist,” and make a determination that you are about to see an easy or difficult question.
+That is not surprising at all.
+The makers of the LSAT are smart enough to avoid a pattern where every question preceded by something like “Researcher” is automatically difficult.
+However, just because difficulty doesn’t correlate with the type of speaker doesn’t mean there aren’t other things of value we can learn as we encounter these identifiers.

 First, certain speaker identifiers are strongly indicative of the topic of the argument.
-For example, arguments preceded by names such as Researcher or Scientist tend to be more science-oriented than other arguments (which isn’t all that surprising—the “Scientist” identifier is there to tell you that this is someone with knowledge of science, and a Scientist is more likely to talk about science!).
+For example, arguments preceded by names such as Researcher or Scientist tend to be more science-oriented than other arguments.
+This isn’t all that surprising.
+The “Scientist” identifier is there to tell you that this is someone with knowledge of science, and a Scientist is more likely to talk about science!
 So, as you read, take note of those identifiers because in many cases they can provide clues about the topic that is about to follow.
 And since being forewarned helps you to be forearmed, this gives you a small advantage as you attack the questions.
 Here are a few common category examples with related identifiers that appeared on recent LSATs:

-The scope of topics each typically introduces is what you’d expect based on their titles, and that logic follows for the other groupings you encounter.
+The scope of topics each typically introduces is what you’d expect based on their titles.
+That logic follows for the other groupings you encounter as well.
 Side note: what happens when someone has a compound title, such as Science Teacher?
 Normally, the topic broadens to include topical issues from both identifiers.
-For example, on the December 2013 LSAT, LR section 2, #17, the argument preceded by “Science Teacher” was about getting young people excited about science, a discussion combining both science and education.
+For example, on the December 2013 LSAT, LR section 2, #17, the argument preceded by “Science Teacher” involved getting young people excited about science.
+This was a discussion combining both science and education.

 Ultimately, while the type of speaker won’t tell you the specifics of what will be discussed, any extra insight into what the general topic is can give you a slight advantage as you begin to decode the argument.